Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </figure> <br>

-<p> A powerful capability of kriging is the ability to create a model that displays the standard error of the kriging interpolation.
-Based on the standard error map in Figure 13 below, values around central Kentucky and eastern Kentucky display a more reliably predicted values than those found around the edge of Kentucky.
+<p> A useful capability of kriging is the ability to create a model that displays the standard error of the kriging interpolation.
+Based on the standard error map in Figure 13 below, drought deficiencies around central Kentucky and eastern Kentucky display reliable predicted values compared to those found around the edge of Kentucky.
 This is due to there being few weather stations along the edge of Kentucky, which means that there were fewer locations with drought values to use in the Kriging interpolation model.
 Ideally, weather stations outside of Kentucky would be included in a buffer to mitigate these higher standard error values, though such data are not easy to acquire in practice.
 Table 3 reports the summary cross-validation statistics for the kriging model: while the mean and Root-Mean-Square are not quite at zero, the Root-Mean-Square standardized value is very close to one, indicating a good fit.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/LnitCej.jpeg" alt="KrigingSTDE" style="width:100%;max-width:625px">